Welcome to ART 2020/2021

 Last year our work was displayed in Shirley Library and Mrs Talbot is really keen to get our work displayed elsewhere.
 If you have a link to a business or need our Art help, please let us know!

-ARTSAWARD is an individual award that our year four children are working on at the moment.
+ARTSAWARD is an individual award that 89 of our year 4 children competed.
+Well done!
 Please see the Artsmark section of our website.

-Ideas for you to do while you are at home
+Ideas for you to do while you are at home, if you have to isolate

 Go to Children's pages, Home learning and Jane Chapman illustrations on this website.
 You need to click on the paint icon.
 You will find nine drawing videos that can be paused for you to draw along with Jane.
 She created these especially for our school from the things that children asked their parents to ask for on Facebook.